 - How are we learning from and supporting Black protest and resistance?

 - How are we resisting colonial ideas about Black communities?

-- How do we change our policies to meet the needs of folks who have not only been historically marginalised, but continue to face the compounding effects of racism today?
-If our workplaces are to be truly equitable, they will account for the significantly large systemic disadvantage many Black people start out with.
+- How do we change our policies to meet the needs of folks who have not only been historically marginalized but continue to face the compounding effects of racism today?
+If our workplaces are to be truly equitable, they will account for the significantly large systemic disadvantage many Black people start with.